FullStackWithLawrence/openai-embeddings/README.md

 A Python [LangChain](https://www.langchain.com/) - [Pinecone](https://docs.pinecone.io/docs/python-client) proof of concept Retrieval Augmented Generation (RAG) models using sales support PDF documents.

+Implements the following:

+- a command-line pdf loader program that extracts text, vectorizes, and loads into a Pinecone dot product vector database that is dimensioned to match OpenAI embeddings.

+- a hybrid search retriever that locates relevant documents from the vector database and includes these in OpenAI prompts.

 See:

 - [LangChain RAG](https://python.langchain.com/docs/use_cases/question_answering/)